JGrana01/chatai/README.md

 # chatai

-chatai will start an interactive "chat" session with Googles Gemini AI bot.
+chatai will start an interactive "chat" session with either Googles Gemini AI or Anthropics Claude (or both at once) bots. chatai also supports an analyze mode for files such as small shell scripts, log files etc.

 ## Installation